Vibe1990/Bang_Membership_Analysis/README.md

-# Membership_Analysis_Bang_Personal_Training
+# Membership_Analysis_For_Downtown_Gym_Pre_and_Post_COVID
-A data project looking at the analyzing patterns and trends in membership
+A data project looking at the analyzing patterns and trends in membership at a boutique personal training studio